Different Colours and Sizes of Poodles

 Trimming Poodles France 1820

-Small Poodle type dogs whose hindquarters were also often sheared as described above have been depicted in European art since the 1600's.
-These smaller dogs were generally depicted as pets for the nobility.
+Poodle type dogs of all sizes whose hindquarters were often sheared as described above, have been illustrated in European art since the 1600's.
+The smaller dogs were generally depicted as pets for the nobility.
 By 1700's the French began to trim Poodles in more outlandish styles which became fashionable with the aristocracy.
 This really came to the fore during the reign of Louis XVI (1774 - 92) when the art of Poodle trimming emerged, together with the flair of the French and the birth of professional canine stylists.